home-assistant/home-assistant.io/source/_components/sensor.openhardwaremonitor.markdown

 - **port** (*Optional*): The port of your Open Hardware Monitor API.
 Default to 8085.

 <p class='note'>
-OpenHardwareMonitor must be running on the host, with "Remote web server" active.</br>
+OpenHardwareMonitor must be running on the host, with "Remote web server" active.
 You also need to open an inbound port for (TPC 8085) in the advanced firewall settings.
 </p>